 PolyMet plans to complete a Definitive Cost Estimate and Project Update prior to commencement of construction.
-The Project Update will incorporate numerous process and project improvements, environmental controls described in the SDEIS and subsequent changes that will be reflected in the final EIS.
+The Project Update will incorporate numerous process and project improvements, environmental controls described in the final EIS.
 The Project Update will also include detailed capital and operating costs reflecting the advanced stage of engineering and design.
+As part of this program, PolyMet has entered into a Technical Services Agreement with Glencore whereby PolyMet reimburses Glencore for costs associated with providing technical support to PolyMet, primarily in detailed project design and mineral processing where PolyMet requests assistance under an agreed scope of work.